swiftdemand/swiftprotocol/README.md

 ### Sybil Attacks
 Identity Providers are disincentivized from performing Sybil Attacks as it comes with the risk of getting banned from the platform by Delegated Nodes.
 Additional safeguards such as the Incubation Period and Rollback Capability also exist to help mitigate any abuse.
 Swift Citizens can attempt to submit fake documents to gain additional basic income, however they are disincentized from doing so since being caught would result in losing both sources of income.
 It is expected that a few fake accounts may be created, but Identity Providers will be required to have very strict levels of regulation on how they approve new Swift Citizens which should eliminate most abuse.

+## Connection To SwiftDemand
+SwiftDemand is separate from the Swift Protocol, however they are tightly connected and currently being developed by the same team.
+SwiftDemand will be the initial Identity Provider on the Swift Protocol and all Swifts that exist on SwiftDemand at the time of launching the Swift Mainnet will be transferred at a 1:1 ratio.
+Swift Citizens however will be required to undergo stricter Identity Verification requirements at this time to comply with KYC\[6] and AML\[7].

 ## References

 \[1] https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#transaction-confirmation